Current Projects

 One in five pregnant and postpartum women are affected by anxiety and related disorders.
 However, lack of routine screening means that many who could benefit from treatment may not be identified.
 We are currently investigating which screening tools for anxiety and anxiety-related disorders are the most appropriate for use during pregnancy or the postpartum period.

-We are currently recuiting for participants in our Perinatal Anxiety Screening Study.
+We are currently recruiting for participants in our Perinatal Anxiety Screening Study.
 Learn more about how to participate.